 Telluride is at 9,000 feet, located at a large mesa above the town.
 You want to watch for density altitude, but the 9,000 feet long runway gives plenty of room.
 I once took off from an intersection, jumping a long line of private jets waiting for release.
 With a turbo airplane, 5,000 feet was plenty.

 The map below shows all airports where I landed, as Pilot in Command, not as passenger on board a commercial aircraft.
 Small lump on the right shows airports in Europe, where I flew in 2016 to obtain EASA license.
-In 2017, we did an extraordinary trip through South Africa, which shows on the bottom right and in 2018, we flew to Colombia and Ecaudor in South America.
+In 2017 and 2019, we did an extraordinary trips through South and East Africa, which shows on the bottom right and in 2018, we flew to Colombia and Ecaudor in South America.

 Please visit my blog to read about those adventures and contact me with any questions about flying internationally.